Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 How much does a Velux Loft Conversion cost in 2020?

 Below we have included the costs for a Velux Loft conversion in a semi-detached bungalow: this bungalow had Factory made W roof trusses which is a lightweight roof and has been engineered to work as a roof and not withstand loads that come with a loft/attic conversion.

 So, this was a little more challenging but far from impossible, three steel beams were inserted, 1 at a high level the other 2 at floor level with timbers fitted between the low-level steel.

 In the end, the customers were delighted with the result which gave them a lovely master en-suite bedroom, a lot of space for the cost of the loft conversion, especially when you consider the cost of moving to a larger house, all the legal and professional fees attached to moving, not to mention the stress of moving. (these customers were able to live in their house in Spain while the work was being completed, I know, it’s a hard life!)

 How much does a Velux Loft/Attic Conversion cost in 2020?

 |COST OF BUILDING WORK (+VAT )||£41,000.00|

 |BUILDING WARRANT FEE||£693.00|

 What is a Dormer Loft conversion?

-A dormer loft conversion is when the existing roof has been cut and extended outward to create extra space within the roof, this will add a feature to the space and make the floor space more usable.
+A dormer loft conversion is when the existing roof has been cut and extended outward to create extra space within the roof, this will add a feature to the space and make more of the floor space usable.